lucasshuan/lucasshuan/README.md

 <h4>I'm <b>Lucas Rocha</b> aka <b>Noble</b>,<br>
 An aspiring Web Developer and Game Developer from Rio de Janeiro, Brazil.<br></h4>

-I'm into a lot of things simultaneously, and have contributed with art and music to many games so far, but my ever growing programming interest made me realize that's what I want to work with, so I have been studying Web Development intensively recently, and hopefully I will find a job in this field.
+I'm into a lot of things simultaneously, and have contributed with art and music to many games so far, but my ever growing programming interest made me realize that's what I want to work with, so I have been studying Web Development intensively recently.

 ## 🛠️ Technologies & Tools